 Make sure shaft no. 8 is installed in crankshaft end.

 Install pump.
 Secure with flat washers and screws no. 6.
 Torque to 6 N•m (53 lbf•in).

-Install oil injection pump cable as per the following illustrations.
+Install oil injection pump cable.

-Cable end completely inserted Cable end NOT seated on the steps

-CAUTION: Ensure cable end is completely entered in its housing.
+- Cable end completely inserted 2.
+Cable end NOT seated on the steps - CAUTION: Ensure cable end is completely entered in its housing.
 Ensure it is NOT seated on the steps.